Is Kylie Jenner Quitting ‘KUWTK’ In Lieu Of Her Own Spinoff Series?

 Kylie Jenner has been dating Tyga publicly for nearly 2 years, but for years leading up to their relationship, they were romantically linked.
 Following the debut of their relationship, which took place after Jenner turned 18, the couple endured at least a couple of breakups.
 In late 2015, Kylie Jenner announced she was single after splitting from Tyga for unknown reasons.
 Then, days later they were back together.

 Kylie Jenner and Tyga also broke up last May but got back together one month later.
-During the couple’s time off, Kylie Jenner dated hip hop artist PartyNextDoor and Tyga was seen spending time with model Demi Rose Mawby.
+During the couple’s time off, Kylie Jenner dated hip hop artist PartyNextDoor, and Tyga was seen spending time with model Demi Rose Mawby.

-To see more of Kylie Jenner and her family, tune into the Season 13 premiere of Keeping Up With the Kardashians this March on the E!
+To see more of Kylie Jenner and her family, tune in for the Season 13 premiere of Keeping Up With the Kardashians this March on the E!
 Network.

 [Featured Image by Gerardo Mora/Getty Images]